VIBE: Can a VLM Read the Room?: Proposed Task: Visual Social-Pragmatic Inference

 \subsection{VSP Inference Experiments}

 We benchmarked all VLMs used in the emotion prediction task on our VIBE dataset to illustrate its difficulty.
 We additionally include the expensive OpenAI GPT-4o mini model as a reference to large, closed VLMs.
 All models are prompted using CoT, though we include results for standard prompting in App.~\ref{app:benchmark-vibe}.
 Finally, we had two humans do the VIBE dataset on 100 instances each as comparison.
 The results can be seen in Table~\ref{tab:accuracy-cot}.
+These results demonstrate that (1) VLMs struggle with VSPI (which comes intuitively to humans), and (2) The question types in VIBE that VLMs struggle with most (fixed and NT) are consistently hard for all the models we evaluated (but not for humans!).
+This result underscores the importance of targeting VSPI for VLMs in order to make them socially and emotionally intelligent.
+In section 5.3 we dive into a deeper analysis of the kinds of mistakes made on VIBE and connect the results back to the emotion prediction task from Section 4